 101 Dalmatians Set (1996)

-Micky D’s created 101 dalmatian toys, complete with a red carrying case, to celebrate the release of the heartwarming Disney classic in theaters.
+Mickey D’s created 101 Dalmatian toys, complete with a red carrying case, to celebrate the release of the heartwarming Disney classic in theaters.
 If you’re feeling nostalgic and want to channel your inner Cruella De Vil, you can get a set of your own pups for $149.00 on Amazon.

 Barbie and Hot Wheels (1997)

 Could there be any other toys that better define your childhood?
 Barbies for the girls, and Hot Wheels for the boys.
 Every kid felt like they walked away with their new favorite toy with each Happy Meal.